microsoft/vscodespaces-quickstart/README.md

    - Accept the default name
 3. Click the **Copy Port URL** button in the **localhost:3000** title bar
 4. Paste the URL into the browser of your choice.
-   > Note: VS Online has forwarded the environment's port 3000 to a location you can now access
+   > Note: VS Codespaces has forwarded the environment's port 3000 to a location you can now access

 Disconnect Environment:
 -----------------------
-1. View the environments in the **VS Online** panel on the **Remote Explorer**
+1. View the environments in the **Codespaces** panel on the **Remote Explorer**
 2. Right click on **My Quick Environment** and select **Disconnect**